robdodson/angular-custom-elements/README.md

 ## How does it work?

-### interpolated bindings
+### Interpolated bindings

-Polymer's interpolated binding system is event based.
+Polymer's two-way binding system is event based.
 Anytime a bindable property changes it fires an event named: `[property]-changed`.
-For example, a interpolated bindable property named `foo` would fire a `foo-changed` event.
+For example, a two-way bindable property named `foo` would fire a `foo-changed` event.

 This means we can listen for the `*-changed` events coming off of an element,